On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Introduction

 \paragraph{{Learning from Positive Examples.}} Learning from positive examples occurs very frequently in real-world applications and has been extensively studied.
 A lot of work has been done on learning from positive examples in Gold’s model of learning in the limit \citep{gold1967language,angluin1980inductive,angluin1988identifying,berwick1986learning,shinohara1989inductive,zeugmann2005guided}.
 Apart from that, an extension of Valiant's PAC model has been also studied \citep{natarajan1987learning,denis1998pac}. {\citet{natarajan1987learning} considered the setting where the learner only has access to positive examples and showed that even very simple classes such as halfspaces in two dimensions are not learnable from positive examples alone. \citet{denis1998pac} relaxed this requirement: they study a setting where the learner} has access to both positively labeled examples but also to unlabeled examples \citep{denis2005learning}.
 At the heart of virtually all of the results in this line of work is the use of unlabeled samples in order to generate negative examples.
 When the original distribution is uniform, better algorithms are known: \citet{de2014learning} gave efficient learning algorithms for DNFs and LTFs, \citet{frieze1996learning,anderson2013efficient} gave efficient learning algorithms for learning $d$-dimensional simplices.
 On the other side, \citet{eldan2011polynomial,goyal2009learning} give lower bounds for learning with positive examples.

-Recently, interest in learning from positive examples has sparked from work on truncated statistics (\eg{}, \citep{daskalakis2018efficient,daskalakis2019computationally,Kontonis2019EfficientTS,fotakis2020efficient,daskalakis2021statistical,de2023testing,de2024detecting,plevrakis2021learning,de2024detecting,diakonikolas2024statistical,lee2024efficient}). \citet{Kontonis2019EfficientTS} show how to learn concept classes of bounded Gaussian surface area from positive Gaussian examples and \citet{lee2024efficient} generalize this to show how to learn concept classes approximable by polynomials in the $L_2$-norm from positive examples.
-However, all these works focus on computationally efficient learning/testing while we focus on statistical consistency of identification and generation {without any restrictions on computation time}.
+Recently, interest in learning from positive examples has sparked from work on truncated statistics (\eg{}, \citep{daskalakis2018efficient,daskalakis2019computationally,Kontonis2019EfficientTS,fotakis2020efficient,daskalakis2021statistical,de2023testing,de2024detecting,plevrakis2021learning,de2024detecting,diakonikolas2024statistical,lee2024efficient,lee2025learningpositiveimperfectunlabeled}). \citet{Kontonis2019EfficientTS} show how to learn concept{s} of bounded Gaussian surface area from positive {near-diagonal-}Gaussian examples, \citet{lee2024efficient} generalize this to {(non-diagonal)} Gaussian examples (and some more distributions)}, {and \citet{lee2025learningpositiveimperfectunlabeled} further generalize to learn concepts approximable in $L_1$-norm from positive examples; provided the positive example distribution is ``smooth.''} However, all these works focus on computationally efficient learning/testing while we focus on statistical consistency of identification and generation {without any restrictions on computation time}.